0ut0flin3/Talk2GPT/README.md

 Install GPTalk using PIP: `pip install  gptalk==0.0.3.9`

-Always use `-U` in order to install the latest version available.

 Upgrade gptalk from time to time with pip install -U so that you always use the updated and bugfixed version.